The Shape Of The Recovery

 My Reasoning

 Yes, the stock market has rebounded strongly.
-In case you haven’t noticed, though, the economy has not.
+In case you haven't noticed, though, the economy has not.
 We still lost jobs last week at a rate far faster than ever before in history since weekly employment numbers have been tracked starting in 1940.
 Three million initial claims were filed in the latest week reported.
-Before the virus hit our nation had never experienced a weekly job lose of more than 795,000 in one week.
+Before the virus hit our nation had never experienced a weekly job loss of more than 795,000 in one week.
 The worst month for job losses during the Great Recession was January 2009 when the country lost a mere 818,000 jobs.
 In April of 2020, the Employment Situated Report showed a loss of 20.5 million jobs.
 In one month!
 And the May report is going to be bad, also.

-By the time the economy stops losing jobs we could have over 40 million unemployed.
+By the time the economy stops losing jobs, we could have over 40 million unemployed.
 That works out to about 26% unemployment.
 And it gets worse because many companies that have merely furloughed employees are now beginning to announce that many of those will turn into permanent job cuts.
 Other companies are expected to close for good.

-China has claimed victory over Covid-19 but is struggling to get everyone back to work and the economy back to full steam.
+China has claimed victory over COVID-19 but is struggling to get everyone back to work and the economy back to full steam.
 The recovery in China is very uneven, with pockets of inflation, such as pork prices rising 96.9% Y/O/Y, while deflation is hitting other areas of the economy.

 Airlines in the U.S. and globally do not expect travelers to come back quickly.
-Most airlines have announced that permanent jobs cuts will happen October 1 st of as much as 30%.
-These are jobs that were “saved” by the Cares Act that required the airlines that accepted government assistance to keep employees on the payroll through September 30 th.
+Most airlines have announced that permanent job cuts will happen on October 1st of as much as 30%.
+These are jobs that were "saved" by the Cares Act that required the airlines that accepted government assistance to keep employees on the payroll through September 30th.

 Even though most states are opening up their respective economies most are doing so gradually.
 It could take several months before the entire country is fully opened up again.
-In the meantime the economy will continue to shed more jobs; millions more each week.
+In the meantime, the economy will continue to shed more jobs; millions more each week.
 Does that sound like a quick recovery?
-I don’t think so.
+I don't think so.

 We are probably looking at a 90% economy once a vaccine is created and available.
 Supply chains are being re-calibrated and redesigned, trade is likely to be slower for many months after lockdowns are fully removed, and as many as 10% of the workforce will still be on the sidelines waiting for jobs to created.